conon2023/Reading-Notes/README.md

 ls will output a long listing of the directory /etc.

 ### Paths
-This is a means to access a particular file or directory in a system.
+This is a means to access a particular file or directory (location) in the system.

 #### Absolute and Relative Paths ####
 There are 2 types of paths - **absolute and relative**